LearnOnDemandSystems/docs/lod-home.md

 ### Getting Started with Cloud Slice

+With the Cloud Slice feature, LOD is able to support cloud learning at scale.
+Learners are provided with a slice of a cloud subscription that they can use for the duration of their learning experience, limited however you configure it.
+This series of Quick Starts will walk you through every step required to create a feature-rich Cloud Slice lab.

 * [Configuring your Cloud Subscription for use with LOD](lod/quick-starts/cloud-slice/configure-subscription.md)
 * [Adding your Cloud Subscription into LOD](lod/quick-starts/cloud-slice/add-subscription-into-lod.md)
 * [Creating a Cloud Slice lab in 3 steps](lod/quick-starts/cloud-slice/creating-a-cloud-slice-lab-in-3-steps.md)